duchallenge-team/dude/README.md

 ## Dataset and benchmark paper (under progress)
-The dataset, the benchmark tasks and the evaluation criteria are described in detail in the [dataset paper]().
+The dataset, the benchmark tasks, and the evaluation criteria are described in detail in the [dataset paper]().
 To cite the dataset, please use the following BibTeX entry:
 ```
 @inproceedings{dude2023icdar,
     title={ICDAR 2023 Competition on Document UnderstanDing of Everything (DUDE)},
-    author={Van Landeghem, Jordy, Łukasz Borchmann, Rubèn Tito, Michał Pietruszka, Dawid Jurkiewicz, Rafał Powalski, Sanket Biswas, Mickaël Coustaty and Tomasz Stanisławek},
+    author={Van Landeghem, Jordy, Łukasz Borchmann, Rubèn Tito, Michał Pietruszka, Dawid Jurkiewicz, Rafał Powalski, Paweł Józiak, Sanket Biswas, Mickaël Coustaty and Tomasz Stanisławek},
     booktitle={Proceedings of the ICDAR 2023},
     year={2023}
 }